 Conclusion: Social changes, both internationally and within Thai society, are inevitable over time.
 However, since the world experiences rapid changes in technology, economy, world events, and global ideals, educators must continuously adjust and establish contingency plans.
 As a result, academic administration must be prepared to assist and create chances for students to find themselves, stressing collaborative management across many sectors in delivering education that focuses on learner skills for the future.
 This method enables students to keep secure livelihoods while still developing into excellent human resources capable of moving the nation ahead.
-This academic management model emphasizes that, while short-term courses for lifetime learning exist, basic education continues to play an important transform into secure and progressive learning environments for newgeneration learners, with academic administration actively encouraging self-discovery and skill development in line with future employment demands.
+This academic management model emphasizes that, while short-term courses for lifetime learning exist, basic education continues to play an important role in building career awareness and orientation.
+Educational institutions must transform into secure and progressive learning environments for new-generation learners, with academic administration actively encouraging self-discovery and skill development in line with future employment demands.
 Education, via joint management and stakeholder participation, may successfully educate students not just for secure employment but also for important national contributions.